Each year around this time, I make a plan for the coming year.

 Research shows that only a small percent of people feel they are successful in achieving their New Year’s Resolutions.

 And when it comes to putting in the time needed to create an email marketing plan for your business or organization, it’s all too easy to get sidetracked by pressing day-to-day responsibilities.
-But don’t waste that valuable email address list you’ve worked to build overt time.
+But don’t waste that valuable email address list you’ve worked to build over time.

 Here are some of the reasons small business and nonprofit email marketing plans fail:

 - You don’t take the time to create an email marketing plan in the first place.

 - Creating a year-long email marketing plan seems too time-consuming and complex, so you start the process and then give up part-way through forgetting how impactful it could be for your business and your customer retention.

 - You create a full plan, but then abandon it after a few months when your overall marketing strategy or business priorities change.

 Then allow me to show you how to get started creating your own email marketing plan.

 Limit yourself to 15 minutes

 As with most things, the anticipation of getting started is more daunting than the actual task of starting to bring shape to your email marketing strategy.
 Take control of your tendency to procrastinate by limiting the time you’ll commit to your marketing plan to 15 minutes at a time.

-Print out this simple email marketing plan template in our email marketing guide and take 15 minutes to jot down dates and events that are important for your business or organization (and potential customers) throughout the year.
+Download this simple email marketing plan template in our email marketing guide and take 15 minutes to jot down dates and events that are important for your business or organization (and potential customers) throughout the year.

 Here’s an example of what your strategic plan might look like: